 The Osteopathic Medical College Information Booklet, published online annually by the American Association of Colleges of Osteopathic Medicine (AACOM) provides detailed information about admissions criteria at osteopathic medical schools.

 The medical schools carefully consider all aspects of an applicant's credentials file.
 They are looking for individuals who are academically qualified, intellectually curious, and passionate about medicine.
 The MCAT is a common metric among all medical school applicants, and the medical schools have invested heavily in research to assess the predictive value of MCAT performance.
 Very high MCAT scores cannot necessarily compensate for a low science GPA, and similarly strong grades in science classes cannot necessarily compensate for low MCAT scores.
-Allopathic medical schools publish their range of accepted MCAT scores from the 10th to 90th percentile.
-You should review your MCAT scores relative to these published data, and consult the prehealth advisor if you are considering retaking the MCAT.
+For the prior version of the MCAT, allopathic medical schools publish their range of accepted MCAT scores from the 10th to 90th percentile; this information is found in the Medical School Admissions Requirements, an online publication available for purchase from the AAMC.
+If you took the prior version of the MCAT, you should review your MCAT scores relative to these published data, and consult the prehealth advisor if you are considering retaking the MCAT.

 Each medical school admissions office handles multiple MCAT scores differently.
 Some medical schools average the scores; some take the highest section score overall from multiple tests; some only look at the most recent scores; and others look at all scores equally while expecting improvement in the most recent set.
 All medical schools place considerable importance on the MCAT scores in evaluating applicants.
 The licensure tests for physicians are standardized tests so the medical schools believe that it is important for medical school applicants to be proficient in taking standardized exams.